 The adaptive commercial reuse grant is intended to help assist in the conversion of non-commercial buildings for commercial purposes, and the conversion of existing commercial space to other commercial uses.
 This grant can help promote the use of vacant spaces which are limited by structural or other Ontario Building Code compliance issues and the beautification of properties which are being converted.
 This grant is intended to cover required improvements to meet the Ontario Building Code, where an owner/tenant proposes to convert from a commercial or noncommercial use to a different commercial use.
-The intent of the program is to provide flexibility and encourage the continued use of commercial spaces in the downtown area.
-Eligibility for this program will be subject to the ability to provide suitable water and sewage services.
+The intent of the program is to encourage the continued use of commercial spaces in the downtown area.

 Any property in the community improvement project area is eligible for this grant.
-However, thisprogram is only applicable to existing commercial uses (which are proposed for conversion to another commercial use) or other non-commercial uses which are proposed for conversion to a commercial use.
+However, this program is only applicable to existing commercial uses (which are proposed for conversion to another commercial use) or other non-commercialuses which are proposed for conversion to a commercial use.
 Major additions to a commercial or mixed-use property, involving an increase of at least 25% of the gross floor area of the building may also be considered eligible.